 - b.
 Hazardous tree justification likelihood of failure is imminent, meaning failure started or is most likely to occur in the near future (minutes, days, or < 2 weeks).
 Trees that require immediate action to protect people and property from harm. - i.
 Trees may be removed immediately without a permit, however, minimum documentation shall be provided within 3 days of removal and shall include an assessment from an ISA-certified arborist or a combination of picture, video, and witness statement evidence. - c.
-Documentation for removal of trees for hazardous tree or declining helth justification must be provided to the City by property owners and/or contractors performing the removal work.
-Failure to provide removal documentation within 3 days of tree removal may subject property owner and other persons to permit fees, mitigation requirements, civil penalties and fines.
+Hazardous tree dDocumentation for removal of trees due to declining health and hazardous reasons-must be provided to the City by property owners and/or contractors performing the-removal work.
+Failure to provide removal documentation within 3 days of tree removal may subject property owner and other related-persons to permit fees, mitigation requirements, -civil penalties and fines.